 - Tincture: 5-10 drops for every 20 lbs., 2-3 times daily.

 - Tea: Add 1 teaspoon of goldenseal to a cup of boiled water.
-Allow to cool so that it’s still warm, but not hot.
+Allow cooling so that it’s still warm, but not hot.
 Feed 1/4 cup for every 20 lbs. daily.

 - Powder: 1 teaspoon for every 20 lbs daily.

 Goldenseal should not be used by dogs that are pregnant or nursing.
 Newborn or hypoglycemic dogs should definitely not use goldenseal.
 There are also precautions against longstanding use of goldenseal for dogs, as it may overstimulate the liver and change your pet’s typical intestinal flora.
 Vitamin B metabolism can be affected by long-term use.

 It should be noted that in 2015 the state of California tabled a resolution to name goldenseal root powder as a carcinogen.
 It is generally understood that normal doses of goldenseal are not toxic, but there are always safeguards to take when trying any treatment for your four-legged friend.

 To be on the safe side: Don’t use for longer than one week at a time.

 Reasons to Use Goldenseal for Dogs

 Goldenseal for dogs is a versatile and fascinating herbal component, but it is not without problems.
 The anti-inflammatory, anti-bacterial and anti-diarrheal properties are persuasive and provide more than a few reasons to try the treatment.
 If proper dosages are observed and your dog reacts positively to this herb, we fully endorse goldenseal for dogs.